 Cruises allow people to travel the world and embark on adventures in a tranquil atmosphere where all their needs are met.
 Cruise ships typically carry thousands of travelers from port to port.
 Unfortunately, due to the high number of people traveling in close proximity, illnesses can spread rapidly among passengers.
 For example, many cruise ship passengers have been exposed to and contracted COVID-19 during the ongoing pandemic.

 Passengers harmed by cruise ship negligence during the pandemic can pursue damages from the cruise line, but proving cruise ship liability arising from COVID-19 can be challenging.
 If you contracted COVID-19 on a cruise ship, you should consult an attorney.
-Boca Raton cruise ship injury lawyer Gregg M. Hollander at the Hollander Law Firm is skilled at handling complicated cases, and he will zealously pursue any damages that you may be owed.
+Boca Raton cruise ship injury lawyer Gregg M. Hollander at the Hollander Law Firm Accident Injury Lawyers is skilled at handling complicated cases, and he will zealously pursue any damages that you may be owed.
 Mr. Hollander represents injured people throughout South Florida from offices in Boca Raton, West Palm Beach, and Fort Lauderdale.

 Cruise Ship Liability Arising from COVID-19